 The Story of Peter

-Most of the people when caught by the police end up going to the IDC, but since there were so many people needing detention some ended up in the real Thai jail where prisoners go.
+Most of the people when caught by the police end up going to the IDC, but since there were so many people needing detention some ended up in the real Thai jails where prisoners go.
 I got the privilege to talk with one man who had been to the jail, but is now thankfully set free.

 Peter, his wife, and two children were all walking on the street one day and got stopped by the police.
 Without proper documentation they were taken to the police station and then to the Thai jail.
 When they arrived they were very confused as to why they were taken here - this place was for people who committed real crimes.

 Peter was then separated from the rest of his family who were taken to another section of the jail.
-The guards stripped Peter of his clothes and gave him one set of traditional Thai garment to put on.
+The guards stripped Peter of his clothes and gave him one set of traditional Thai garments to put on.
 He was without shoes and had to walk, sleep, and constantly live with a 5 kilogram ball and chain locked to his ankles.
 Similar to IDC the conditions in the jail are pretty bad.
 Peter ended up getting a skin disease on his feet that he has been treating, but no pharmacist seems to know how to remedy it.
 The disease has discolored his feet and has been bothersome.
 Peter and his family have since been released, but the effects of that experience still traumatize them.

 Feelings Towards the Underlying Policies